rivernews/djangorest-angularcli-eb/frontend/README.md

 - add link to route to that component, if needed.

+## Making POST request to backend

+- If you're using elastic beanstalk, make sure you turn on the WSGI Authorization on.
+[See this post](https://stackoverflow.com/questions/22279301/authorization-credentials-stripped-django-elastic-beanstalk-oauth).
+If you don't do this, EB will strip off your authorization header and you always get 401 unauthorized.

 ## Using Angular Material Design Components

 See our [Angular Notebook on Medium](https://medium.com/p/763e5d938b39/edit) for basic setup.